PaplibaOrg/azure-policies/README.md

 }
 ```

-The `main.tf` automatically reads all JSON files from subdirectories and creates policies for each configuration.
+The `main.tf` in each environment folder automatically reads all JSON files recursively from subdirectories and creates policies for each configuration.

 ## Development Workflow